NikolasEnt/NikolasEnt.github.io/_posts/2018-02-20-Camera-model-identification-with-deep-learning.md

 The Kaggle competitor Andres Torrubia shared an excellent starter [code][AndresTorrubia] written with Keras and TensorFlow backend, which was really helpful for participants.
 Many thanks to Andres!
 It allows training different CNN architectures, such as ResNet, DenseNet, Inception V3, VGG, MobileNet, etc., set patch size and dropout rate.
-What is interesting about the implementation - additional parameter 'is_manipulated' which actually is a flag indicating whether a given image is a raw one or manipulated.
+What is interesting about the implementation: there is an additional parameter 'is_manipulated' which actually is a flag indicating whether a given image is a raw one or manipulated.
 The flag was added to the final stage of CNN's architectures in the fully connected layers of the image classifier and it looks like it helps.

 For me, the competition was an interesting personal experience with Nvidia Tesla V100 GPU as provided by AWS EC2 p3.2xlarge instances and it definitely was a pleasant impression.